sidravi1/sidravi1.github.io/_posts/2019-02-25-em-or-baum-welch-for-hmm-learning.md

 ![filtered]({{"/assets/2019-02-25_smoothed.png" | absolute_url}})

-And the results are pretty good.
+The results are pretty good.
 You could make the problem a little harder by making the two lambdas closer together or throwing in some noise.

 ## Smoothing - The forwards-backwards algorithm